aanoke/diets-recipes.web.app/content/keto/26-recipe-of-speedy-keto-granola.md

 1. It will come out soft like a cookie, allow to fully cool (it will harden) break into desired size chunks.

-This Keto Granola Cereal Recipe is a simple low-carb cereal option that tastes great in a bowl of Almond or Coconut Milk, or even by itself.
-The Keto Granola has a satisfying crunch that is slightly.
+Try out this Keto Granola for a new taste for your morning.
 Chose keto granola for a filling, low carb and high in fats breakfast.
-Try out this Keto Granola for a new taste for your morning.
+This simple keto granola recipe has super low carbs, thanks to Lakanto MonkFruit Sweetener and For a fancy brunch or a make-and-go snack, you can use this keto granola recipe to suit your needs.
 Healthy low-carb, keto and paleo recipes plus free guides and diet plans to help you achieve your goals on the ketogenic diet.
+Make a huge batch of this cinnamony keto granola that&#39;s packed with nutrients, flavor, and a crispy texture so you can start every day with a Skip to content.

-So that's going to wrap it up with this special food keto granola recipe.
+So that is going to wrap it up for this exceptional food keto granola recipe.
 Thanks so much for your time.
-I'm sure you can make this at home.
-There is gonna be more interesting food in home recipes coming up.
-Remember to bookmark this page in your browser, and share it to your family, friends and colleague.
-Thank you for reading.
+I am sure you will make this at home.
+There is gonna be more interesting food at home recipes coming up.
+Don't forget to bookmark this page in your browser, and share it to your family, colleague and friends.
+Thanks again for reading.
 Go on get cooking!